xLeitix/acostt/README.md

 * Attested copies and transcripts of completed education, grades and other certificates, eg. TOEFL test results

 As part of the application procedure, you will be asked to select one or two current WASP projects.
 If you are interested in working with me, you should select this project as your primary or at least secondary choice.

+**Please note that the application deadline of 31 May 2017 is final.
+Review of applications will start as soon as applications come in.
+Do not wait to the last day if possible.**

 ## Further Questions?
 If you have any open questions, please contact [Philipp](mailto:leiter@ifi.uzh.ch) via email.